SolidLabResearch/solid-watch-party/README.md

    npm start
    ```

+## :construction: Status of the project

+This project is in active development.
+This in an overview of the progress:
+1. **Watchparty Application:**
+    - [x] Authentication with solid pod providers
+    - [x] Creating new rooms and joining rooms
+    - [x] Sending, retrieving and displaying messages
+    - [ ] Watching a video stream
+    - [ ] Video stream syncing and controls
+    - [ ] Polishing
+2. **Statistics dashboard:**
+    - *details to be determined*

 ## :scroll: Documentation

 For detailed information about the project structure, setup, technology stack, and development guidelines, please refer to our [Solid Watchparty Developer Handbook](https://gitlab.ilabt.imec.be/maavdnbr/watch-party/-/wikis/Developer-Handbook).